hderbis99/Database-of-infected/README.md

 # Database-of-infected
 This program is inspired by my passion for post-apo themes.
 This is a console program written in c# language.
 The program uses the System.IO library.
-Dzięki niemu możemy zapisać dane do pliku, odczytać je, wyszukać, usunąć, skopiować cały plik lub też usunąć bazę danych.
+It allows us to write data to a file, read it, search for it, delete it, copy the entire file or delete the database.